 Dear Parents, Students and Guardians- February Greetings.
 What a crazy month it has been so far!
 I will highlight what we will be doing this month.
-We are going to work very hard in the few weeks to master the elements of arguementation.
-This involves learning the academic vocabulary and reading different arguementative texts and essays.
+We are going to work very hard in the few weeks to master the elements of argumentation.
+This involves learning the academic vocabulary and reading different argumentative texts and essays.

 Mystery Book reports are due this week.
 The next book genre is classic.
 I describe a classic book as a book that stands the test of time.
 All Harry Potter books, Hunger Games, The Lion, the Witch and the Wardrobe, Hatchet- these are just a sample of the many classic books floating around!

 7th Grade students will be meeting their Battle of the Bestseller groups next Tuesday.
 Their goal is to read five books befoire the battle which should take place in early June.

 8th grade students will also be working on a short personal narrative that can be used to make a video!
 I am piloting WeVideo with this group of students.
 This project will span several weeks.

 Thank-you for sending your students to school well-prepared to learn.
 Ms Seamon